slott56/slott56.github.io/Pelican/content/blog/2008/06/2008_06_06-tech_visionaries.rst

-[This was a kind of `Test-Driven Reverse Engineering <C20071019092637.html>`_  exercise.
+[This was a kind of **Test-Driven Reverse Engineering** exercise.
 I just didn't know to call it that.]